MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/verify-microsoft-edge-program.md

 > [!NOTE]
-> Switching back to an individual account from an enterprise account is not possible.
+> Switching back to an individual account from an enterprise account isn't possible.
 Refer to the documentation to make an informed decision.

 <!-- ====================================================================== -->